-Tables 1 and 2 (Ring Test Bulletin - RTB#37) presents the identifications made by each of the participating laboratories for the twenty-five specimens in circulations RT37, arranged by specimen and by laboratory respectively.
-Tables 1 and 2 (Ring Test Bulletin - RTB#38) present the identifications made by each of the participating laboratories for the twenty-five specimens in circulations RT38, arranged by specimen and by laboratory respectively.
-For clarity the name is given only in those instances where the generic or specific name given by the laboratory differed from the AQC identification but differed for one of the reasons indicated above, then the name is presented in brackets "[name]".
+Tables 1 and 2 (Ring Test Bulletin - RTB#39) presents the identifications made by each of the participating laboratories for the twenty-five specimens in circulations RT39, arranged by specimen and by laboratory respectively.
+Tables 1 and 2 (Ring Test Bulletin - RTB#40) present the identifications made by each of the participating laboratories for the twenty-five specimens in circulations RT40, arranged by specimen and by laboratory respectively.
+For clarity the name is given only in those instances where the generic or specific name given by the laboratory differed from the AQC identification.
+Where it was considered that the name referred to the same species as the AQC identification but differed for one of the reasons indicated above, then the name is presented in brackets "[name]".
 Errors of spelling or the use of a different synonym are not bracketed in this way if the species to which the laboratory was referring was not the same as the AQC identification.
 A dash, "-", in the Tables indicates that the name of the genus (and / or species) given by the laboratory was considered to be the same as the AQC identification.
 A pair of zeros, "0 0", in the Tables indicates that the subscribing laboratory did not return data.

-2.2.2.1 Scoring of RT Results
+2.2.2.2.1 Scoring of RT Results

-The method of scoring was to increase a laboratory's score by one for each difference between their identification and the AQC identification, i.e. for each instance where text other than a dash or a bracketed name appears in the appropriate column in the tables (Tables 1 and 2 in RTB37 and RTB38).
+The method of scoring was to increase a laboratory's score by one for each difference between their identification and the AQC identification, i.e. for each instance where text other than a dash or a bracketed name appears in the appropriate column in the tables (Tables 1 and 2 in RTB39 and RTB40).
 Two separate scores were maintained; for differences at the level of genus and species.
 These are not independent values, if the generic level identification was incorrect then the specific identification would normally also be incorrect, though the reverse is not necessarily the case.